-- 1.28 Children transfer from primary to secondary school at the start of the school year in which they will reach their twelfth birthday. - 1.29 Key dates for secondary admission to Year 7 in September 2024 - Applications can be made from 25 September 2023 - Closing date for applications is 5pm, 13 November 2023 - Decisions issued on 1 March 2024 - 1.30 It is the Council's policy to meet parental preference where possible; however, in some cases there may be more applications for a particular school than there are places.
-In determining which children should be admitted to a school, the Council will apply the following oversubscription criteria in order of priority. - 1.31 Attendance at a primary school does not guarantee that a place will be made available for the child at any secondary school, and priority for admissions is not given to those children attending any primary school within a cluster.
+- 1.28 Children transfer from primary to secondary school at the start of the school year in which they will reach their twelfth birthday. - 1.29 Key dates for secondary admission to Year 7 in September 2022

+Applications can be made from: 22 September 2021 Closing date for applications: 24 November 2021 Decisions issued on: 1 March 2022

+- 1.30 It is the Council's policy to meet parental preference where possible; however, in some cases there may be more applications for a particular school than there are places.
+In determining which children should be admitted to a school, the Council will apply the following oversubscription criteria in order of priority. - 1.31 Attendance at a primary school does not guarantee that a place will be made available for the child at any particular secondary school, and priority for admissions is not given to those children attending any primary school within a cluster.